What impact do volunteers achieve through their work with the Coalition?

 Training depends on the volunteer position that you choose:

-- Tax Preparer NEW volunteers are required to take a TWO-part training.
+- Tax Preparer NEW volunteers are required to take a TWO-DAY training.
 Please review the training requirements here.

 - Financial Guide volunteers are required to take a TWO Part training.
 Part ONE is online tutorial instruction and Part TWO is 3-hours of class instruction.
 All volunteers are required to pass the IRS Standards of Conduct certification exam.